Jack Taylor (referee): Later career

 Taylor later recalled: "I literally did swap my butcher's apron for the whistle to take charge of the World Cup final."
-However, after the 1974 final, Taylor quit his butcher's shop to focus on refereeing, then retired in 1977.
+However, after the 1974 final, Taylor closed his butcher's shop to focus on refereeing, then retired in 1977.
 Over his career, Taylor served as a referee for 33 years, taking charge of more than 1,000 games, over 100 international fixtures played in 60 countries.
-He also took charge of several major club competition finals: in 1966 he officiated at the FA Cup Final between Everton and Sheffield Wednesday, followed by the 1971 European Cup Final between AFC Ajax and Panathinaikos, both staged at Wembley Stadium.
+He also took charge of several major club competition finals: in 1966 he officiated the FA Cup Final between Everton and Sheffield Wednesday, followed by the 1971 European Cup Final between AFC Ajax and Panathinaikos, both staged at Wembley Stadium.

 After closing his butcher's shop he spent two seasons refereeing in Brazil before returning to England to become Commercial Director at Wolverhampton Wanderers in 1979.
 He was sacked in August 1982 when a new consortium took charge of the club.
 Taylor later became a refereeing coach in South Africa, Saudi Arabia, Russia, China and Brazil.

 Honours

 Taylor was awarded an OBE in the 1975 New Year Honours.
+He was awarded a special PFA Merit Award in 1977.
 He was inducted into the FIFA Hall of Fame on 1 February 1999 in Barcelona.
 In 2007, the Football League gave him a special award, describing him as "perhaps the finest English referee of all time".
 On 25 September 2013, he became the first referee inducted into the English Football Hall of Fame.